-As at 31 March 2021, there were no other significant shareholders in the Company, i.e. persons holding at least 3% of the voting rights.
-Disclosure notifications by significant shareholders of Company can he viewed Swiss Exchange's SIX website at www.six-exchangeregulation.com/en/home/publications/significantshareholders.html
+As at 31 March 2022, there were no other significant shareholders in the Company, i.e. persons holding at least 3% of the voting rights.
+Disclosure notifications by significant shareholders of the Company can be viewed on the SIX Swiss Exchange's website at www.serag.com/en/resources/notifications-market-participants/significantshareholders.html#/